rendajs/manual/manual/en/preferences.md

 choose the location where your changes will be stored.
 This allows you to only change your preference for the current project for example.

-The locations you can choose from:
+These are locations you can choose from:

 - **Global:** These preferences are stored in browser cookies.
 This causes the values to be shared across projects, windows, and workspaces.
-- **Workspace:** Preferences are stored in the current workspace.
+- **Workspace:** These are stored in the current workspace.
 Switching to a different project will not cause the preference to change.
-But switching to a different workspace means the value will change to either that of the new workspace, or the global value depending on if the new workspace has a value configured.
+But switching to a different workspace means the value will change in case it has been set.
 - **Version Control:** Preferences are stored in a file in the current project.
   This file is tracked in git, meaning that if other users checkout the repository, they'll benefit (or suffer, depending on your decision!) from your